Meet Yulia Willoughby

 Continuing to Build Her Professional Skills

-It wasn’t just the training she received through Career Step that helped Yulia start her medical coding career—advice from other Career Step students and alumni in the forums boosted her confidence.
-She also got help from Career Step Graduate Services.
+It wasn’t just the training she received through Career Step that helped Yulia start her medical coding career—advice from other Career Step learners and alumni in the forums boosted her confidence.
+She also got help from Career Step Career Services.

 “I used the online forums a lot; mostly just reading.
 Posting some, but not much.
 There I learned about the graduation services and how helpful they are,” she said.
 “What helped me get the call back—and eventually the job—was my resume.
 I hadn’t received my certification yet, but I got a call from the first place I applied to right away.
 They were very impressed with my resume, which had been revamped by Career Step graduation services.
 It made me even more motivated to get my certification and keep looking for job opportunities.”